CayugaDeer.org

 What You Can Do

 A positive resolution of this issue depends on individual people getting involved and taking action.
-Residents of Cayuga Heights and the Ithaca community are especially encouraged to participate in the dialogue.
-You can make a difference:
+Even if you don't live in Cayuga Heights, you can make a difference:

 Contact the following decision makers and let them know your questions and concerns: